Evergreen is based at The Smallberry Green Primary School in Isleworth.

 We are a specialist centre offering provision for children with a primary diagnosis of autistic spectrum disorder, within the key stage 2 age range and who have a statement of special educational needs.

-With a maximum of 8 children placed at any one time with 2 full-time teachers and 2 full-time teaching assistants, we are able to meet children’s individual needs by tailoring teaching and learning styles and providing highly structured, intensive support.
+With two teachers and two teaching assistants, we are able to meet children’s individual needs by tailoring teaching and learning styles and providing highly structured, intensive support.

 We welcome our children into a warm and friendly environment, with a well-established team of staff who are dedicated to providing excellent educational opportunities as well as high-level care and support.